 Acrylic paint is popular because of how easy it is to use.
 With just a couple of your favorite colors, a paintbrush, canvas, and water, you can start creating beautiful works of art.
-Unlike oils, there’s no long drying times or special tools needed to clean your brushes.
+Unlike oils, there are no long drying times or special tools needed to clean your brushes.
 This makes acrylics perfect for traditional painting, but they also lend themselves to adorning objects and mixing media.

 Acrylics are versatile, but they come with some drawbacks.
 One is that they dry quickly.
 This might not be a dealbreaker for everyone, but there are plenty of painters that probably wish their pigment wouldn’t set so fast.
 Another shortcoming is that the pigment can look flat once it dries.
 Unlike oil paints that have a lustrous sheen (thanks to the fact they are made with oil), acrylics have a polymer binder that just doesn’t have the same visual dazzle.